 Software development in Agile methodologies is often associated with the lack of project documentation as limiting the agility and flexibility of the team.
 This popular misconception stems from a misunderstanding of the most basic Agile principles, the Agile Manifesto.
 After all, one of the four principles is "Working Software over Comprehensive Documentation," which actually prioritizes work over documentation.
 But does this completely detract from the importance of documentation?
 Absolutely not!
 Often overlooked in the interpretation of the manifesto is the addition under the principles: "That is, while there is value in the items on the right, we value the items on the left more." clearly indicating the value of the classical approach to development with the creation of documentation.

 Let's define what we mean by documentation.
-In the context of software development, documentation refers to any written or visual material that describes the design, functionality, and use of a software system and/or processes.
+In the context of software development, documentation refers to any written or visual material that describes the design, functionality, use of a software system and/or processes.

 The main two categories are product and process documentation.
 While both types of documentation are important, they serve different purposes and are created at different stages of the development process.

 Process documentation refers to documentation that describes the processes and procedures used to develop and maintain software.
 It is used to ensure that everyone involved in the development process understands how tasks are to be completed and how quality is to be ensured.
-Process documentation can include things like:

 • coding standards,